abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 * The session associated with the credentials shall not timeout or expire.
 * The Redfish service may close the session if it resets or for other policy reasons in which case the host may re-open the session using the same credentials.
 * Any open session started with firmware credentials shall be closed and the credentials invalidated at UEFI `ExitBootServices()` event.
-* Any open session started with OS credentials will be closed and new credential passwords generated when host restart is detected by manager.
+* Any open session started with OS credentials shall be closed and new credential passwords generated when host restart is detected by manager.
 * The Firmware Credentials shall be made available for any agent or driver that operates within the UEFI pre-boot prior to ExitBootServices() call.
 This may include local system ROM firmware or utility firmware applications downloaded from external sources.

 ### Security Considerations for Protecting Auto-generated Credentials